 My name is Irving D'Mello.
 I am a full-time MBACP Registered Integrative Counsellor & Psychotherapist and hold a Postgraduate Diploma in Psychosynthesis Counselling (Level 7).

 I'm born, brought up, and based in London.
 I know first hand the detrimental effects pain and suffering can have on the mind, body, and spirit, and relationships, work, and life.

-I found psychotherapy to be a deeply valuable part of my journey towards understanding, healing, and wholeness.
+I found psychotherapy to be a deeply valuable part of my journey towards understanding, change, and wholeness.

 Registered Member of the British Association of Counselling and Psychotherapy (MBACP)